Skip to Main Content

 2) Check subject headings and abstract for key terms and concepts

-Always check the subject headings and read the abstract of an article to get a better understanding of what the thesis is.
+Always check the subject headings and read the abstract of an article to get a better understanding of what the argument is.

 3) Follow the bibliographic trails